architsharma97/dpo-rlaif/README.md

 This repo includes reference code used to investigate training with AI feedback, as described in the paper [A Critical Evaluation of AI Feedback for Aligning Language Models](https://arxiv.org/abs/2305.18290).

-The code here supports any causal HuggingFace model- look at our examples in `config/model` to add your own.
+The code here supports any causal HuggingFace model - look at our examples in `config/model` to add your own.
 Adding your own datasets is also easy.
 See [the README section](#adding-new-datasets) on adding datasets.

 Our AI feedback DPO pipeline is outlined below: